 The residents of this 'Royal' town have had time to learn Thomson Snell & Passmore's name and various addresses.
 While its current clients wonder what effect brexit could have on their lives and businesses, previous clients might have worried about the pope's decision to excommunicate Elizabeth I, the outcome of the English Civil War, the loss of America and the French Revolution.
 They could have followed news of the Crimean War and the relief of Mafeking, or two world wars.

-Founded on 22 July 1570, the Guiness World Records confirms, Thomson Snell & Passmore is the world's oldest law firm, and plans are being made for its 450th anniversary celebrations next year.
+Founded on 22 July 1570, the Guiness World Records confirms, Thomson Snell & Passmore is the world's oldest law firm, and plans are being made for its 450th anniversary celebrations in 2020.
 As the firm prepares to move to new purpose-built headquarters, old documents, photos and paintings of 'old, very bearded men' are emerging.
 But aside from its use of the strapline 'Here for you since 1570', the firm does not have its history front of shop.

 While the firm has stayed here, its chief executive Sarah Henwood arrived last year with a hugely varied career behind her.
 'I had to go and remind myself on LinkedIn of my career path,' she admits.
 'Its been a fantastic career, but it's not one that I've actually planned.'